Gant/Gant/README.md

 Gant is a lightweight dependency programming framework for Groovy and Java systems.

-Gant was originally created as a build framework: [Groovy](http://groovy.codehaus.org) has an AntBuilder and Gant was a framework built around it, created so as to be able to avoid using XML with Ant.
-Groovy makes a much better build specification that XML and Gant gave access to all the Ant tasks available from Ant.
+Gant was originally created as a build framework: [Groovy](http://groovy.codehaus.org) has AntBuilder and Gant was a framework built around it, created so as to be able to avoid using XML with Ant.
+Groovy makes a much better build specification language than XML; Gant gives access to all the Ant tasks using Groovy.
 So successful was this model that Gant was forked to create the official Groovy Front-End to Ant that is now an Ant standard feature.